RBEGamer/YourVirtualNemo/README.md

 # INSTALLATION
 if you have python2 successfully installed, then you simply can run `python ./pet.py` to start the game.

+## GameSpeed
+In line `10 GAMESPEED = 30` you can change the game speed.
+With a higher number the game will run slower, so you habe more time to react to you pet

 # SCREENSHOTS